 Most controls are simple: a volume control and stereo headphone jack on the left side of the unit (far left), a lock switch on the right side (near left), four buttons for various purposes, and five memory buttons.

 While the lock switch is simple to use, there is a minor lapse in its design, in my opinion.
 There is no indication on the display panel that the lock is on.
-In part, this is due to the fact that the display panel is on only when the radio is on, unlike many other DSP-based radios.
+In part, this is due to the fact that the display panel is, by default, on only when the radio is on, unlike many other DSP-based radios.
+(This can be changed in the radio's settings.)
 Perhaps this is done to keep from draining the three AA-size batteries.
-(Note that the radio does not recharge batteries.
-But an AC adapter is included.)
-If you don't look carefully, you might try to press the power switch and then find that nothing happens.
-This situation might make you think that the batteries need changing, while, in reality, it's the lock switch that's keeping the radio from turning on.
+The radio does not recharge batteries, but an AC adapter is included.
+But the lack of any indication that the controls are locked means that, if you don't look carefully, you may try to press the power switch and then find that nothing happens.
+As a consequence, you might think that the batteries need changing, while, in reality, it's just the lock switch that's keeping the radio from turning on.
 This happened to me once, and, instead of looking for the lock switch, I thought the batteries were flat.
 So I changed them, even though I probably didn't need to.

 There's a quirk with the power switch, too.
 You have to press it quickly in order for it to work.
 If you press and hold down the power switch, the radio won't turn on.